whatwareweb/whatware.github.io/README.md

 # whatwareweb.github.io
-Just a website for WhatWare.
+The old website for WhatWare.
+THe new website is [whatware.tech](https://whatware.tech)